datacarpentry/astronomy-python/episodes/03-transform.md

 - When you make a scatter plot, adjust the size of the markers and their transparency so the figure is not overplotted; otherwise it can misrepresent the data badly.
 - For simple scatter plots in Matplotlib, `plot` is faster than `scatter`.
-- An Astropy `Table` and a Pandas `DataFrame` are similar in many ways and they provide many of the same functions.
+- An Astropy `Table` and a pandas `DataFrame` are similar in many ways and they provide many of the same functions.
 They have pros and cons, but for many projects, either one would be a reasonable choice.
-- To store data from a Pandas `DataFrame`, a good option is an HDF5 file, which can contain multiple Datasets (we'll dig in more in the Join lesson).
+- To store data from a pandas `DataFrame`, a good option is an HDF5 file, which can contain multiple Datasets (we'll dig in more in the Join lesson).

 ::::::::::::::::::::::::::::::::::::::::::::::::::